But this is me. Would nearly a century of grief, disappointment,

 the three events above were “earned” rather than the outcome of pure luck.
 But their

-unexpectedness seemed more like chance than the daily grind.
+unexpectedness seemed more like the results of chance than of the daily grind.

 ▓▓ Finally...
 I only took up poetry comparatively recently.